DETAILED ACTION

 The specification shall conclude with one or more claims particularly pointing out and distinctly claiming the subject matter which the applicant regards as his invention.

-Claim 1 recites the limitation "the active agent" in line 4.
+Claim 1 recites the limitation "an active agent" in line 1 and again in line 4.
 There is insufficient antecedent basis for this limitation in the claim because the claim recites “an active agent” describing the active agent that must be delivered to a subject and must therefore be present in the patch in line 1 and also in line 3 describing an active agent in the top layer.
 As it is unclear whether the phrase “an active agent” recited in line 1 and the phrase “an active agent” recited in line 3 refer to the same or different active agents, it is unclear whether “the active agent” recited in line 4 refers back to, and identifies the substance for the active agent delivered to the patient, the active agent that is present in the adhesive, or necessarily limits both.
-As histamine can be used as a vasodilator to improve transdermal delivery of other active agents, the interpretation that the claim can read on a patch for delivering one active agent to a subject that contains histamine in one or both of the layers in order to increase systemic levels of the other active agent.
+Although histamine is clearly the active agent of line 4, histamine can be used as a vasodilator to improve transdermal delivery of other active agents, the interpretation that the claim can read on a patch for delivering one active agent to a subject that contains histamine in one or both of the layers in order to increase systemic levels of the other active agent.
+That is to say, the claim does not clearly identify whether the active agent in line 1 must also be histamine or whether it may be a different active substance.
 This ambiguity could be addressed by amending the claim to recite “an active agent” only in line 1, and identifying the active agent as “a histamine or salt thereof” directly after the recitation of “an active agent”, if this is the meaning intended by Applicant.

 Claim 4 recites the transitional phrase “comprising” followed by a list of substances, implying that each of these substances must be present in the patch; however, the phrase “and mixtures thereof” is recited at the end of the claim, implying that the claim reads on patches containing only one of the listed substances.
 The rejection could be overcome by reciting traditional Markush language to indicate that the claim reads on patches containing only one of the listed substances.
 See MPEP 2173.05(h).
 In the interest of compact prosecution, the examiner has interpreted the claim to read on patches containing only one of the listed substances.